ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

- under one contract, and there are conflicting liens thereon, each lienor shall have priority upon the particular part of  the  real  property  or upon  the  particular  building  or  premises  where his OR HER labor is
+ under one contract, and there are conflicting liens thereon, each lienor shall have priority upon the particular part of  the  real  property  or upon  the  particular  building  or  premises  where his OR HER labor is performed or his OR HER materials are used.
- S. 1977  7

- performed or his OR HER materials are used.
 Persons shall have no prior- ity on account of the time of filing their respective notices of  liens, but  all  liens  shall  be  on a parity except as hereinafter in section fifty-six of this chapter provided; and except that in all cases  labor- ers for daily or weekly wages WITH A MECHANIC'S LIEN, AND EMPLOYEES WITH AN EMPLOYEE'S LIEN, shall have preference over all other claimants under this article.
   §  11.
 Section  17  of the lien law, as amended by chapter 324 of the laws of 2000, is amended to read as follows:
   § 17.
 Duration of lien.
 1. (A) No MECHANIC'S lien  specified  in  this article  shall  be  a  lien  for a longer period than one year after the notice of lien has been filed, unless within  that  time  an  action  is commenced  to  foreclose  the lien, and a notice of the pendency of such action, whether in a court of record or in a court  not  of  record,  is filed with the county clerk of the county in which the notice of lien is filed,  containing the names of the parties to the action, the object of the action, a brief description of the real property  affected  thereby, and  the  time  of  filing the notice of lien; or unless an extension to such lien, except for a lien on real property improved or to be improved with a single family dwelling, is filed with the  county  clerk  of  the county  in  which  the  notice of lien is filed within one year from the filing of the original notice of lien, continuing  such  lien  and  such lien  shall  be redocketed as of the date of filing such extension.
 Such extension shall contain the names of the lienor and  the  owner  of  the real  property  against  whose  interest therein such lien is claimed, a brief description of the real property affected by such lien, the amount of such lien, and the date of filing the notice of lien.
 No  lien  shall be  continued  by  such extension for more than one year from the filing thereof.
 In the event an action is not commenced to foreclose  the  lien within  such  extended period, such lien shall be extinguished unless an order be granted by a court of record or a  judge  or  justice  thereof, continuing  such  lien, and such lien shall be redocketed as of the date of granting such order and a statement made that such lien is  continued by  virtue  of  such  order.
 A  lien on real property improved or to be improved with a single family dwelling may only be extended by an  order of  a  court  of record, or a judge or justice thereof.
 No lien shall be continued by court order for more than one year from the granting there- of, but a new order and entry may be made  in  each  of  two  successive years.
 If  a  lienor  is made a party defendant in an action to enforce another lien, and the plaintiff or such defendant has filed a notice  of the  pendency  of the action within the time prescribed in this section, the lien of such defendant is thereby continued.
 Such  action  shall  be deemed an action to enforce the lien of such defendant lienor.
 The fail- ure to file a notice of pendency of action shall not abate the action as to any person liable for the payment of the debt specified in the notice of  lien,  and  the  action  may  be prosecuted to judgment against such person.
-The  provisions  of  this section in regard to continuing liens shall apply to liens discharged by deposit or by order on the filing  of an  undertaking.
+The provisions of this section in  regard  to  continuing  liens shall  apply to liens discharged by deposit or by order on the filing of
+ S. 1977--A  8

+ an undertaking.
 Where a lien is discharged by deposit  or  by  order,  a notice of pendency of action shall not be filed.
-  (B) A lien, the duration of which has been extended by the filing of a notice of the pendency of an action as above provided,  shall  neverthe- less terminate as a lien after such notice has been canceled as provided in  section  sixty-five  hundred  fourteen of the civil practice law and rules or has ceased to be effective as constructive notice  as  provided
+  (B) A lien, the duration of which has been extended by the filing of a notice  of  the pendency of an action as above provided, shall neverthe- less terminate as a lien after such notice has been canceled as provided in section sixty-five hundred fourteen of the  civil  practice  law  and rules  or  has ceased to be effective as constructive notice as provided in section sixty-five hundred thirteen of the  civil  practice  law  and rules.
- S. 1977  8

- in  section  sixty-five  hundred  thirteen of the civil practice law and rules.
   2. (A) NO EMPLOYEE'S LIEN ON REAL PROPERTY SHALL BE A LIEN FOR A LONG- ER  PERIOD THAN ONE YEAR AFTER THE NOTICE OF LIEN HAS BEEN FILED, UNLESS